ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 commonly used by servers in client-server interactions.
 Passive open is supported by this interface through the Listen action:

-Connection.Listen()
+Preconnection.Listen()

-Before calling Listen, the caller must have initialized the Connection during the pre-establishment phase with local endpoint specifiers, as well as all parameters necessary for Protocol Stack selection.
-After calling Listen, no further parameters may be bound to the Connection, and no subsequent establishment call may be made on the Connection.
+Before calling Listen, the caller must have initialized the Preconnection during the pre-establishment phase with local endpoint specifiers, as well as all parameters necessary for Protocol Stack selection.
+The Listen() action consumes the Preconnection.
+Once Listen() has been called, no further parameters may be bound to the Preconnection, and no subsequent establishment call may be made on the Preconnection.

-Connection -> ConnectionReceived&lt;Connection>
+Preconnection -> ConnectionReceived&lt;Connection>

-The ConnectionReceived event occurs when a remote endpoint has established a transport-layer connection to this Connection or when the remote endpoint has sent its first Content, causing a new Connection to be created.
+The ConnectionReceived event occurs when a remote endpoint has established a transport-layer connection to this Preconnection or when the remote endpoint has sent its first Content, causing a new Connection to be created.
 The resulting Connection is contained within the ConnectionReceived event, and is ready to use as soon as it is passed to the application via the